Feeling the chill? We’ve got it wrapped up with our top 22 British-made knitted accessories brands.

 Tripster & Smith are a small Cotswolds based company specialising in luxury wraps and throws made from the finest, natural textiles.
 With designs inspired by nature’s colours and classic British weaves, they have several collections to choose from as the seasons change.

 Robert Mackie of Scotland, established in 1845, is renowned for quality knitwear.
 The company has a long history of manufacturing knitted hats, scarves, gloves and garments for ladies, gents and children.
 Plain, ribs, jacquard and stripes are all available and their extensive range of machinery means they can manufacture a wide variety of products.

 Turtle Doves is a Shropshire based company specialising in hand-made recycled cashmere accessories.
-They use jumpers which have been discarded to make practical and sytlish accessories ranging from a unique fingerless glove design to a cosy and versatile wrap and lots more.
+They use jumpers that have been discarded to make practical and stylish accessories ranging from a unique fingerless glove design to a cosy and versatile wrap and lots more.

 Turtle Doves have recently started making beautiful patchwork throws too.
 They believe passionately in manufacturing in Britain and have worked hard to build a sustainable and ethical business.

 Makers of premium bobble hats and beanies designed and knit in the Scottish borders.
 They specialise in producing customised hats, from one-off designs to small-batch manufacturing.